applied-systems-biology/jipipe-website/content/tutorials/basic/importing-multiple-images-2/step9.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-Double click on one of the images (red arrow 1) to observe it in a separate Viewer window (red arrow 2)
+Double click on one of the images (red arrow 1) to observe it in a separate viewer window (red arrow 2)